HigherState/jameson/README.md

 ####Drop map parser \#*
 This will parse a json object and will map only those key:value pairs which have been explicitly validated.
 If any other key value pairs are found, they will be ignored.
+Parsing will return a Try[Map[String,Any]] object

 ```scala
 val parser = #^("a" -> AsInt) //This will validate that the key 'a' maps to an Integer, a is not required
 ```

 ####List parser ||
-This will parse a json array to a List.
+This will parse a json array to a Try[List[?]].
+The type of the return List will match the type of any parser argument, or will be Any if no parser argument is provided

 ```scala
 val parser = || //This will validate that the  json is a list
 val parser = ||(AsString) //This will validate the json is a list of strings
 val parser = ||(#*) //This will validate the json is a list of (open) Maps
 ```

+####TraversableOnce parser ¦¦
+This will parse a json array to a TraversableOnce[Try[?]].
+The type of the return TraversableOnce Try values will match the type of any parser argument, or will be Any if no parser argument is provided.
+If there is a Failure value in the TraversableOnce, there will be no more elements.

 [Jackson]: http://jackson.codehaus.org/